dxlabskku/ElectricMobility/README.md

 The dataset is collected reviews of 100 product types of electric scooter and bicycle in the Amazon US.

 ## Content
-The dataset contains the textual reviews for electric scooter and bicycle products.
+The dataset contains the textual reviews for electric scooter and bicycle products in Amazon.

 ## Reference
 TBD